untitaker/awesome-mastodon/README.md

 * [unmung.com/mastoview](http://www.unmung.com/mastoview) - Preview the local or federated timeline of any instance.
 * [mastodon_digest](https://github.com/hodgesmr/mastodon_digest) - Python script that aggregates recent popular posts from your Mastodon timeline
+* [fediview](https://fediview.com/) - web app that aggregates the recent popular posts from your Mastodon timeline

 ### Toot management